moehrenzahn/moehrenzahn.github.io/_posts/English/2013-12-04-fantastical-workflow-for-alfred.md

 You can [download the finished plugin here](/images/Fantastical.alfredworkflow).

-[^automate]: It would be much easier if Flexibits improved their Applescript implementation with an „invoke“ functionality.
+[^automate]: It would be much easier if Flexibits improved their Applescript implementation with an "invoke" functionality.
 The default Applescript function `activate` doesn’t work because Fantastical on the Mac is not a proper window.